Fanger53/test-motosmart/README.md

-you can test the aplication introduccing data with the console of rails and you can see the data with the next commands curl -X GET http://localhost:3000/api/v1/ranking/actual curl -X GET http://localhost:3000/api/v1/ranking/2023/05 curl -X POST -H "Content-Type: application/json" -d '{ "user_id": 1, "kilometers": 100 }' http://localhost
+you can test the aplication introduccing data with the console of rails and you can see the data with the next commands curl -X GET http://localhost:3000/api/v1/ranking/actual curl -X GET http://localhost:3000/api/v1/ranking/2023/05 curl -X POST -H "Content-Type: application/json" -d '{"kilometers": 900}' http://localhost:3000/api/v1/ranking/record?user_id=user_id

 ## 👥 Author